salbrec/seqQscorer/README.md

 - pandas (v0.25.3)
 - sklearn (v0.21.3)

 Other versions might be compatible as well.
 In case it is not running with your python installation, the easiest is to create a conda envirnment with the following steps and running the tool within this environment.
+Installation commands are executed on a Linux terminal and require not more than 15 minutes.

 ##### Installation with ANACONDA